Student Code of Conduct: NYITCOM

 NYIT College of Osteopathic Medicine Student Code of Conduct

 To achieve and support the educational mission and goals of the NYIT College of Osteopathic Medicine, to create an environment where all students have the same opportunity to succeed academically and to promote health and safety, NYIT College of Osteopathic Medicine has established policies that set minimum standards for student behavior.
-Every student who accepts enrollment at NYIT College of Osteopathic Medicine thereby agrees to abide by the policies, rules and regulations published by the College.
+Every student who accepts enrollment at NYIT College of Osteopathic Medicine thereby agrees to abide by the policies, rules, and regulations published by the college.
+In addition, all students are required to sign the statement of professionalism/code of conduct.
 The following policies, deemed the Student Code of Conduct, govern the conduct of all students at any NYIT College of Osteopathic Medicine campus or facility.
-The code is intended to preserve community standards including the pursuit of academic integrity, safety, health and welfare of all members of the NYIT College of Osteopathic Medicine community.
+The code is intended to preserve community standards including the pursuit of academic integrity, safety, health, and welfare of all members of the NYIT College of Osteopathic Medicine community.

 Disciplinary action may be initiated by NYIT College of Osteopathic Medicine and sanctions imposed against any student found responsible for committing the following prohibited forms of conduct:

 Non compliance with the Academic/Integrity/Honesty Policy and NYIT College of Osteopathic Medicine Medical Student Professionalism Affirmation.

 - Use, possession, and sale of alcohol or drugs on campus premises or related facilities (Refer to NYIT's Policy on Alcohol and Other Drugs).

 - Use of alcohol or drugs in any way that could interfere with a student's clinical responsibilities.